Get into Middlebury College

 Middlebury College Admissions Wrap Up

-This year, Middlebury accepted 2,228 students out of 9,165 applicants into the class of 2024.
-This acceptance rate, 21.5 percent, is much higher than last year (16 percent).
-By comparison, two of Middlebury’s peer schools had remarkably low acceptance rates: Bowdoin College at 8.3 percent and Colby College at 9 percent.
+Last year, Middlebury accepted 2,228 students out of 9,165 applicants into the class of 2024.
+This acceptance rate, 21.5%, is much higher than last year (16%).
+By comparison, two of Middlebury’s peer schools had remarkably low acceptance rates: Bowdoin College at 8.3% and Colby College at 9%.
 As usual, a large percentage of Middlebury’s incoming students were accepted in the binding early decision rounds (EDI and EDII).
 The total enrollment of incoming students will likely be 725–740, 110 of whom will enroll in February.
 The applicant pool was the third-largest in college history—a testament to Middlebury’s continued popularity.